PSzczepanski1996/macos-crossover-wine-nostale-builder/README.md

+# Archive reason
+CrossOver 24 beta1 works just fine with NosTale, so use it.

 # CrossOver built in the cloud with NosTale support

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->